BathSpaWebDev/mar22_cohort/week-3/day-4/notes.md

-# creating HTML in Javascripts
+# creating HTML in Javascript

 Make sure you plan out the html that you are wanting to create.
 Then write out the steps you need to do, eg _create paragraph element and store in variable_